Luck and Karma – The Demise of Luck and the Rise of Karma Part I

 There is nothing as such called ‘being lucky’ or ‘being unlucky’ – IT IS ALL IN THE MIND

-Yes, it is true that there are many people who get in life or out of life what they want or wish for with a single snap of their fingers.
-Vice versa, there are people who want or wish for many things in life but they don’t somehow end up getting them – no matter how many times they snap their fingers; they keep trying and trying their level best wondering what is wrong with them or their luck.
+Yes, it is true that there are many people who get in life or out of life what they want.
+Or maybe what they wish for with a single snap of their fingers.
+Vice versa, there are people who want or wish for many things in life.
+But they don’t somehow end up getting them.
+That’s no matter how many times they snap their fingers.
+They keep trying and trying their level best wondering what is wrong with them or their luck.

 Farmer B of the same village has same fate as Farmer A but with one exception.
 When he goes to sell the 50% in the market, he gets cash more than what he has expected, or anticipated, or desired.
 So, after giving 25% to 30% to the landlord, he has enough cash in his hand to make his two ends meet.